Innovation in Care

 - Projects should have been initiated or be completed during the twelve month period up to end August 2017.

 - By entering these awards, entrants agree to work with Hospice UK to develop a case study about their project which can be shared with other hospices.

 - In certain circumstances, if the standard of entries is considered not high enough, the judges may elect not to make a particular award.

-- The closing date for entries in all categories is Friday, 8 September 2017.
+- The closing date for entries in all categories has been extended to 27 September 2017.

 - The decision of the judges is final and no correspondence can be entered into.

 - Was it a new concept or a variation of an existing idea?